- Windows 11’s Remote Desktop is not working due to firewall blocks and disabled network features and services.

 - Select the Confirm option on the dialog box that opens.

-- Open the search utility by clicking the magnifying glass button for it on Windows 11’s taskbar.
+- Open the search utility by clicking the magnifying glass button on Windows 11’s taskbar.

 - Type Control Panel within the search tool’s box.

-- Next, click the View drop-down menu’ and select the Category option on it.
+- Next, click the View drop-down menu’ and select the Category option.

 - Select System and Security in the Control Panel.